zuvbruuv/Luna-Interface-Suite/Documentation.md

 We have 2 sources ; [Lucide](https://lucide.dev) and [Material](https://fonts.google.com/icons?icon.query=home&icon.set=Material+Icons&icon.style=Sharp).
 Simply grab the name of your icon and paste it into the icon parameter.
 If you're using Lucide, replace spaces with dashes (-) and if you're on Material, replace spaces with underscores (_)
-Make sure to change ImageSource to the source you're using.
+Make sure to change ImageSource to the source you're using. we did not skid this from rayfield, pretty sure rayfield skidded this from us tho.

 However, If you would still like to use your own custom icons, You may do so by changing the Icon value to the ID of ur image (DO NOT INCLUDE rbxassetid://) and Changing ImageSource to Custom.